Bible Questions

 What is the answer to racism?

 Introduction.
-All honest and aware people know that racism exists.
-Racism entails the belief that there are general inherent racial limitations and that one's own race is superior.
+Generally speaking, racism is the belief that there are general inherent racial limitations and that one's own race is superior.
 True racism involves bitterness and hatred toward others of a particular or different race.
 Racism is too often present among whites toward blacks, blacks toward whites, Hispanics toward blacks, and blacks toward Hispanics, ad infinitum.

 All man have the same origin.
 When Paul preached to the Athenians, he declared of God, "And hath made of one blood all nations of men for to dwell on all the face of the earth..."
 (Acts 17: 26).
 There is no essential difference between the blood of different races.
-Hence, an indication that all men enjoy the same origin.
-In fact, all men are descendants of Adam and Eve, whom God initially created (Gen. 1, 2).
+Hence, this indicates all men enjoy the same origin.
+In fact, all men are descendants of Adam and Eve whom God initially created (Gen. 1, 2) as well as of Noah and his family after the global flood (Gen. 9:18-19).

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.